About Deborah

 I began studying traditional Western herbalism in 2010 when I was pregnant with my daughter and my midwife recommended nettle and raspberry leaf tea, to nourish and tone the womb.
 This tea was my doorway.
 In addition to self-study and learning directly from the plants, I have trained with and learned from clinical herbalists, folk herbalists, herb gardeners, medicine-makers, relational practitioners and activists.

 At VCIH, I completed a yearlong supervised clinical internship.
-I had the opportunity to work with clients experiencing a wide variety of conditions and concerns, and to develop both my skills as a practitioner and to deepen my relationship with the plants, all under the guidance of a talented and dedicated group of faculty, including Larken Bunce, Betzy Bancroft, Kristen Henningsen, Linden de Voil, Ayo Ngozi, Julie Mitchell, Ember Peters, Guido Masé, and Hanna Rae Behrens.
+I had the opportunity to work with clients experiencing a wide variety of conditions and concerns, and to develop both my skills as a practitioner and to deepen my relationship with the plants, all under the guidance of a talented and dedicated group of faculty, including Larken Bunce, Betzy Bancroft, Kristen Henningsen, Linden de Voil, Ayo Ngozi, Julie Mitchell, Ember Peters, Guido Masé, Hannah Rae Behrens, Netta Mae Walsh, Joann Darling, Stephanie Boucher, and Cedar Landsman.